S0L0STUDI0/PHP-calculator/README.md

 # PHP-calculator
-A simple calculator created in PHP and visualized by html.(Displays answer on other page)
+A simple calculator created in PHP and visualized by html.(Displays answer on other page, not on the same page)